pnxenopoulos/awpy/README.md

 # You can also access the data in the file demoId_mapName.json, which is written in your working directory
 ```

 ## Help!

+## Help!
 The parser doesn't work, is wrong, or lacks a feature
 If you need help with the parser, join our [Discord](https://discord.gg/3JrhKYcEKW).
 Please note that CSGO demos are imperfect.
-Sometimes there are mistakes.
+Sometimes there are mistakes when parsing.
 If you come across any, do not hesitate to open an issue, or to post it on our Discord, and we can investigate further.

 This project uses GitHub issues to track issues and feature requests.
 You can see open requests [here](https://github.com/pnxenopoulos/csgo/issues).
 If you come across a bug, please open an issue, and also consider bringing it to the community's attention in the Discord.
 Same goes for feature requests.
 Please checkout the `dev` branch to work on the library.